ibm-cloud-docs/CDN/faqs.md

 [Here's a tutorial](/docs/tutorials?topic=solution-tutorials-static-files-cdn) on creating a Content Delivery Network for IBM Cloud Object Storage.

-## I received notification that my Origin Certificate is expiring.
+## I received notification that my Origin certificate is expiring.
 What do I do now?
 {: faq}

 Follow the steps outlined in [this article](https://community.akamai.com/docs/DOC-7708){:external} from Akamai.